+A variety of factors including weather conditions, (e.g., wind direction, wind speed, temperature, relative humidity) and method of application (e.g., ground, aerial, airblast, chemigation) can influence pesticide drift.
+The applicator must evaluate all factors and make appropriate adjustments when applying this product.
 Spray drift produced during application is the responsibility of the applicator and care should be taken to minimize off-target movement of spray during application.
 A drift control agent suitable for agricultural use may be used with this product to aid in reducing spray drift.
-If used, follow all uses specified and precautions on the product label.
+If used, follow all use instructions and precautions on the product label.

-Do not apply where drift may be a problem due to proximity to susceptible crops or other desirable broadleaf plants.
-Do not apply HAVOC LV-Four directly to, or otherwise permit contact with cotton, flowers, fruit trees, grapes, ornamentals, vegetables, or other desirable plants that are susceptible to 2,4-D herbicides.
-Do not permit spray mist containing 2,4-D to contact susceptible plants since even very small quantities of the spray, which may not be visible, can cause severe rijury during either active growth and dormant periods.
+Do not apply where spray drift may occur to food, forage, or other plantings that might be damaged or crops thereof rendered unft for sale, use or consumption.
+Do not apply HAVOC LV-Six directly to, or otherwise permit contact with cotton, okar, flowers, fruit trees, grapes (in growing stage), ornamentals, soybeans (vegetative stage), sunflowers, tomatoes, beans, and other vegetables, tobacco or other desirable plants that are susceptible 2,4-D berbicides.
+Do not permit spray mist containing 2,4-D to contact susceptible plants since even very small quantities of the spray, which may not be visible, can cause severe injury during both active growth and dormant periods.
 Do not use in greenhouses.
+At high temperatures vapors from this injure susceptible plants growing nearby.
+Avoid product volatilization that may occur when applying, HAVOC LV-Six during conditions of low humidity an high temperatures.

-Ground Equipment: With ground equipment, spray drift can be lessened by keeping the spray boom as low as possible; by applying 10 gallons or more of spray per acre; by using no more than 20 pounds spraying pressure and large droplet producing nozzle tips; by spraying when wind velocity is low; and by stopping all spraying when wind exceeds 10 miles per hour.
-Do not apply with hollow cone-type insecticide or other nozzles that produce a fine-droplet spray.
+Ground Equipment: All aerial and ground application equipment must be properly maintained and calibrated using appropriate carriers or surrogates.
+Spray drift can be lessened by keeping the spray boom as low as possible, with a nozzle height not greater than 4 feet above the crop canopy; by applying 10 gallons or more of spray per acre; by using no more than 20 pounds spraying pressure and large droplet producing nozzle tips; by spraying when wind velocity is low; and by stopping all spraying when wind devected 15 miles per hour.
+Only apply this product if the wind direction favors on-target deposition and there are not sensitive areas (including but not limited to, residential areas, bodies of water, known habitat for non-target species, non-target crops) within 250 feet downwind.
+If applying a Medium spray, leave one swath unsprayed at the downwind edge of the treated field.